-Depression-related environments are tools that allow evaluation and management of sadness.
-With these environments, you can adopt different treatment strategies and work towards improving depressive symptoms.
+Depression-related environments are tools that helps the evaluation and management of sadness.
+With these environments, you can adopt different strategies and work on depressive symptoms.

 Your patient finds themselves sitting at a bar table, having an informal conversation with their companions.
 Each of these companions represents a communicative style – passive, assertive, aggressive, and mixed.
 Your patient will listen to the conversation at the table, interact and respond.